David Brooks (footballer): Sheffield United

-AFC Bournemouth
+Bournemouth

 2018–19 season

-In July 2018, Brooks joined AFC Bournemouth of the Premier League for a fee of £11.5 million.
+In July 2018, Brooks joined Bournemouth of the Premier League for a fee of £11.5 million.
 In doing so, he signed a four-year contract with the club and was assigned the number 20 jersey.
 Brooks made his Premier League debut in the first game of the 2018–19 season, starting in a 2–0 home win against Cardiff City.
 He scored his first goal for the club, and his first goal in the Premier League, in a 2–1 home win against Crystal Palace.

-Following on from his goal against Palace on 1 October, Brooks scored in Premier League victories over Watford; a 0–4 away win and Fulham; a 0–3 away win, over the rest of the month.
+Following on from his goal against Palace on 1 October, Brooks scored in Premier League victories over Watford; a 4–0 away win and Fulham; a 3–0 away win, over the rest of the month.
 This impressive run of form saw him receive the club's Player of the Month award for October.

 The run of good form continued for Brooks, scoring the first brace of his career in a 2–0 home win against Brighton & Hove Albion in the Premier League, on 22 December.
 Manager Eddie Howe commented after the game that he was "pleasantly surprised" by the start Brooks had made to his Bournemouth career, commending his attitude and tactical understanding of Bournemouth's style of play.
 His performances in December led to his second Player of the Month award, being named the club's Player of the Month for December.
 Brooks scored the second goal in his club's comprehensive 4–0 home victory over Chelsea, on 30 January, putting in an impressive showing against one of the league's traditional top-six teams.

-In March 2019, he signed a new long-term contract with the club, with Howe commenting that: "This contract means he can concentrate on developing his game with us, and it's been an excellent start to David's AFC Bournemouth career."
+In March 2019, he signed a new long-term contract with the club, with Howe commenting that: "This contract means he can concentrate on developing his game with us, and it's been an excellent start to David's Bournemouth career."

 After scoring again in the Cherries 5–0 away win over Brighton on 13 April, Brooks finished his maiden top-flight season with Bournemouth with seven goals across 33 total appearances.
 Due to his performances for the club throughout the 2018–19 season, he was nominated, for the PFA Young Player of the Year award, alongside names such as Manchester City duo Raheem Sterling and Bernardo Silva, and Manchester United's Marcus Rashford.